23f1000307/TDS-Project2/media/README.md

 {'date': {'count': 2553, 'unique': 2055, 'top': '21-May-06', 'freq': 8, 'mean': nan, 'std': nan, 'min': nan, '25%': nan, '50%': nan, '75%': nan, 'max': nan}, 'language': {'count': 2652, 'unique': 11, 'top': 'English', 'freq': 1306, 'mean': nan, 'std': nan, 'min': nan, '25%': nan, '50%': nan, '75%': nan, 'max': nan}, 'type': {'count': 2652, 'unique': 8, 'top': 'movie', 'freq': 2211, 'mean': nan, 'std': nan, 'min': nan, '25%': nan, '50%': nan, '75%': nan, 'max': nan}, 'title': {'count': 2652, 'unique': 2312, 'top': 'Kanda Naal Mudhal', 'freq': 9, 'mean': nan, 'std': nan, 'min': nan, '25%': nan, '50%': nan, '75%': nan, 'max': nan}, 'by': {'count': 2390, 'unique': 1528, 'top': 'Kiefer Sutherland', 'freq': 48, 'mean': nan, 'std': nan, 'min': nan, '25%': nan, '50%': nan, '75%': nan, 'max': nan}, 'overall': {'count': 2652.0, 'unique': nan, 'top': nan, 'freq': nan, 'mean': 3.0475113122171944, 'std': 0.7621797580962717, 'min': 1.0, '25%': 3.0, '50%': 3.0, '75%': 3.0, 'max': 5.0}, 'quality': {'count': 2652.0, 'unique': nan, 'top': nan, 'freq': nan, 'mean': 3.2092760180995477, 'std': 0.7967426636666686, 'min': 1.0, '25%': 3.0, '50%': 3.0, '75%': 4.0, 'max': 5.0}, 'repeatability': {'count': 2652.0, 'unique': nan, 'top': nan, 'freq': nan, 'mean': 1.4947209653092006, 'std': 0.598289430580212, 'min': 1.0, '25%': 1.0, '50%': 1.0, '75%': 2.0, 'max': 3.0}}

 ## LLM Insights
-# Detailed Analysis Report

-## Dataset Overview
-The dataset consists of 2,652 entries with 8 columns, capturing various aspects related to movies, including their ratings and metadata.
-The columns are as follows:

-1. **date**: Date of the entry (string, object type)
-2. **language**: Language of the movie (string, object type)
-3. **type**: Type of content (e.g., movie, series) (string, object type)
-4. **title**: Title of the movie (string, object type)
-5. **by**: Name of the reviewer or contributor (string, object type)
-6. **overall**: Overall rating (integer)
-7. **quality**: Quality rating (integer)
-8. **repeatability**: Repeatability rating (integer)

-### Shape and Structure
-- **Shape**: (2652, 8)
-- **Missing Values**:
-  - Date: 99 missing entries
-  - By: 262 missing entries
-  - All other columns have no missing values.

-## Summary Statistics
-### Date
-- **Count**: 2,553 non-missing values
-- **Unique**: 2,055 unique dates
-- **Most Frequent Date**: '21-May-06' (8 occurrences)

-### Language
-- **Count**: 2,652 entries
-- **Unique**: 11 languages
-- **Most Frequent Language**: 'English' (1,306 occurrences)

-### Type
-- **Count**: 2,652 entries
-- **Unique**: 8 types
-- **Most Frequent Type**: 'movie' (2,211 occurrences)

-### Title
-- **Count**: 2,652 entries
-- **Unique**: 2,312 titles
-- **Most Frequent Title**: 'Kanda Naal Mudhal' (9 occurrences)

-### By
-- **Count**: 2,390 non-missing entries
-- **Unique**: 1,528 reviewers
-- **Most Frequent Reviewer**: 'Kiefer Sutherland' (48 occurrences)

-### Ratings
+### Analysis Report for the Dataset

+#### 1. Overview of the Dataset
+The dataset consists of 2,652 entries with 8 columns, capturing information presumably related to reviews or evaluations of various items, such as movies.
+The columns include:

+- **date**: The date of the review.
+- **language**: The language of the content.
+- **type**: Category of the content (e.g., movie).
+- **title**: The title of the content being reviewed.
+- **by**: The reviewer or author of the review.
+- **overall**: Overall rating given by the reviewer (scale not specified but appears to be from 1 to 5).
+- **quality**: Quality rating (also appears to be from 1 to 5).
+- **repeatability**: A measure of how likely the reviewer would recommend the content again.

+#### 2. Missing Values
+The dataset has missing values in the following columns:
+- **date**: 99 missing entries (approximately 3.73% of the data).
+- **by**: 262 missing entries (approximately 9.87% of the data).

+All other columns do not have any missing values.
+The absence of dates and reviewers may affect the analysis, especially in understanding trends over time and reviewer-specific insights.

+#### 3. Summary Statistics
+The following summarizes the key statistics for the dataset:

+- **Date**:
+  - Total entries: 2,553 with 2,055 unique dates.
+  - Most frequent date: 21-May-06 (8 occurrences).

+- **Language**:
+  - Total entries: 2,652 with 11 unique languages.
+  - Most common language: English (1,306 occurrences).

+- **Type**:
+  - Total entries: 2,652 with 8 unique types.
+  - Most common type: Movie (2,211 occurrences).

+- **Title**:
+  - Total entries: 2,652 with 2,312 unique titles.
+  - Most frequent title: Kanda Naal Mudhal (9 occurrences).

+- **By**:
+  - Total entries: 2,390 with 1,528 unique reviewers.
+  - Most common reviewer: Kiefer Sutherland (48 occurrences).

 - **Overall Rating**:
-  - Mean: 3.05
+  - Mean: 3.05 (standard deviation: 0.76).
-  - Standard Deviation: 0.76
-  - Range: 1 to 5
+  - Ratings range from 1 to 5, with the 25th percentile at 3, the median at 3, and the 75th percentile at 3.

 - **Quality Rating**:
-  - Mean: 3.21
+  - Mean: 3.21 (standard deviation: 0.80).
-  - Standard Deviation: 0.80
-  - Range: 1 to 5
+  - Ratings range from 1 to 5, with the 25th percentile at 3, the median at 3, and the 75th percentile at 4.

-- **Repeatability Rating**:
+- **Repeatability**:
-  - Mean: 1.49
+  - Mean: 1.49 (standard deviation: 0.60).
-  - Standard Deviation: 0.60
-  - Range: 1 to 3
+  - Values range from 1 to 3, with the 25th percentile at 1, the median at 1, and the 75th percentile at 2.

-## Correlation Analysis
+#### 4. Correlation Analysis
-The correlation matrix highlights how the ratings relate to each other:
+The correlation matrix indicates the following relationships between the ratings:

-- **Overall vs Quality**: 0.83 (strong positive correlation)
-- **Overall vs Repeatability**: 0.51 (moderate positive correlation)
-- **Quality vs Repeatability**: 0.31 (weak positive correlation)

-### Insights from Correlations
+- **Overall vs. Quality**: Strong positive correlation (0.83).
+This suggests that higher overall ratings tend to coincide with higher quality ratings.
+- **Overall vs. Repeatability**: Moderate positive correlation (0.51).
+This implies that an overall higher rating may also indicate a higher likelihood of recommending the content again.
-- There is a strong relationship between overall ratings and quality ratings, indicating that higher quality ratings generally lead to higher overall ratings.
+- **Quality vs. Repeatability**: Weak positive correlation (0.31).
+While there is some relationship, it is not as strong as the correlation between overall and quality ratings.
-- The relationship between overall ratings and repeatability is moderate, suggesting that movies rated highly overall may also be seen as worth watching again.
-- Quality and repeatability have a weaker correlation, indicating that a movie's quality may not necessarily influence whether someone would want to watch it again.

-## Missing Values Analysis
-- The dataset has a notable number of missing values in the **date** and **by** columns.
-This could impact analyses that depend on temporal trends or reviewer comparisons.

-### Recommendations:
-1. **Handling Missing Values**:
+#### 5. Insights and Recommendations
-   - Investigate the cause of missing values in the **date** and **by** columns.
-Consider filling in missing values using imputation methods or by flagging them for further analysis.
+- **Missing Data**: Address the missing values in the 'date' and 'by' columns, as they could provide important context and insights.
+Consider techniques such as imputation or exclusion depending on the analysis goals.

-2. **Exploratory Data Analysis (EDA)**:
-   - Conduct EDA to analyze trends over time, particularly focusing on how ratings have changed.
-   - Explore the distribution of ratings by language and type to identify patterns or preferences.

-3. **Further Correlation Analysis**:
-   - Consider adding demographic or contextual information to enhance the understanding of how different factors influence ratings.

-4. **Data Quality Improvement**:
-   - Regularly audit and clean the dataset to maintain its integrity and reliability for future analyses.
+- **Language and Type Focus**: Given that English is the most common language and 'movie' is the most common type, further analysis could focus on these groups to identify trends or patterns specific to them.

+- **Rating Analysis**: The mean ratings for 'overall' and 'quality' are relatively close, indicating a general satisfaction among reviewers.
+However, the repeatability score suggests that many reviewers may not feel strongly about recommending the content, which could point to areas for improvement in quality or viewer engagement.

+- **Reviewer Insights**: The high frequency of reviews by certain individuals (like Kiefer Sutherland) suggests that some reviewers may be more influential.
+Analyzing these reviewers' patterns could yield insights into their preferences and the types of content they tend to rate highly.

+- **Temporal Analysis**: Given the unique dates, a time-series analysis could help understand trends over time, especially if there's a way to categorize reviews by year or month to see if ratings improve or decline.

-## Conclusion
+#### 6. Conclusion
-This dataset provides a rich source of information regarding movie ratings, reviewer contributions, and language preferences.
-The strong correlations between overall and quality ratings suggest significant insights for understanding consumer preferences in film.
-However, the presence of missing values and the need for further exploration indicate areas for improvement and deeper analysis.
+The dataset provides valuable insights into reviews of various content types, primarily movies.
+However, addressing the missing values and exploring the relationships between different variables could yield deeper insights.
+Further analysis could focus on specific languages, types, and influential reviewers to enhance understanding and inform decision-making.

 ## Charts
 ![media\media_heatmap.png](media\media_heatmap.png)